 Read our review here.

 3. Happy Death Day

 If you went into the theaters expecting to see yet another Blumhouse horror film that would keep you up at night, “Happy Death Day” probably didn’t give you what you were looking for.
 What it did deliver, however, was a fresh, original, and fun movie that kept me on the edge of my seat with suspense and laughing out loud with comedy.

 2. Get Out

 Release Date: February 24

 One of the most talked-about films of 2017, “Get Out” was a truly fantastic and unique film.
 The chemistry between the cast is so perfect and the movie does an incredible job of making you feel uncomfortable as if you are actually in the situation with the characters.
 I’m sure we’ll be hearing more about “Get Out” once we get into award season.

 Total Domestic Gross: $138 million

-Like I said, there are bound to be some differences in our lists.
+As I said, there are bound to be some differences in our lists.
 I know this is an unpopular opinion, but “Split” was one of my favorite films of the year.
 James McAvoy’s performance was amazing and the story was suspenseful.
-Not to mention, it featured an unbelievable post credits scene that connects it to another film.
+Not to mention, it featured an unbelievable post-credits scene that connects it to another film.
 I’m excited to see how this plays out.

 Universal certainly created some fantastic films in 2017, and that gets us excited for what they have in store for 2018!